 - 274 Pages - 04/15/2020 (Publication Date) - Purdue University Press (Publisher)

 Name, veterinary school attended, and year that you started.

 Kevin Ruiz, Colorado State University.
+The only vet school in Colorado.
 I am a member of the inaugural cohort of a combined Masters of Animal Science and Doctor of Veterinary Medicine program.
 I began this program Fall of 2017.

 Who are the animals that you currently share your life with?

 I currently have 3 pets with me.
 I share my life with a two-year-old Belgian Malinois named Oakley, a 10-month red merle Australian Shepherd named Copper, and a one-year-old Grey tabby mix (who secretly thinks she’s a dog) named Cinder.

 Do you think there were any specific experiences or items on your application that helped to strengthen it?